NMHoff/nmhoff.github.io/terms.md

 Version 1.0

-The ZiaSoft website located at https://ziasoft.tech is a copyrighted work belonging to ZiaSoft, LLC.
+The So Best website located at https://nmhoff.github.io is a copyrighted work belonging to So Best.
 Certain features of the Site may be subject to additional guidelines, terms, or rules, which will be posted on the Site in connection with such features.

 All such additional terms, guidelines, and rules are incorporated by reference into these Terms.